alexhkurz/coronavirus-in-R/README.md

 - []() How to write reports using functions ...
 - Functions in R, Debugging Functions, ...

-## Part 4: Data Wrangling and Plotting with Tidyverse
+## Chapter 4: Data Wrangling and Plotting with Tidyverse

 (under construction)